Marketing to Doctors, Part 2: Messaging & Segmentation

 • Small groups (less than 10) and solo practices

 In general, the smaller the organization, the more likely that physicians will find themselves taking on all kinds of non-medical-related jobs or decisions—from acting as informal IT support for staff to being effective heads of HR.
-Medical practices are consolidating but, as of 2020, 53.7% of physicians still worked in small practices of 10 or less.
+On top of that, medical practices are consolidating: only 47.4% of physicians still work in small practices of 10 or fewer, while 77.6% are employed by a hospital or corporate entity.

-The larger the organization, the more likely physicians will receive traditional defined benefits like paid time off, subsidized health insurance, dental plans, and life and disability insurance, as well as paid benefits like professional liability insurance or money for continuing education.
+The larger the organization, the more likely physicians are to receive traditional defined benefits, such as paid time off, subsidized health insurance, dental plans, and life and disability insurance, as well as paid benefits, such as professional liability insurance or funds for continuing education.

 Geography

-Some instances of where geography often is critical are:
+Some instances where geography often is critical are:

 • Conditions being treated that primarily occur in specific areas

-• Any product/service that is regulated by the state (or county) level
+• Any product/service that is regulated at the state (or county) level

-• Any product/service for which price or competition varies dramatically at the state or local level
+• Any product/service for which the price or competition varies dramatically at the state or local level

 Payment Model

-It probably won’t surprise you that physicians act differently when they get paid differently.
-Traditional fee for service, accountable care, concierge service, HMOs, cash-only vs. private insurance-only vs. Medicaid/Medicare—all produce different incentives and behaviors.
+It probably won’t surprise you that physicians behave differently when they’re paid differently.
+Traditional fee-for-service, accountable care, concierge service, HMOs, cash-only vs. private insurance-only vs. Medicaid/Medicare—all produce different incentives and behaviors.

 Think about how the various permutations of compensation will make physicians likely to view your product or service.
 At the end of the day, the doctor’s compensation model impacts how your product/service gets paid for… and by whom.

-When considering the impact of payment models, think about what models are most attractive to your brand, and also take into account other factors like specialty or geography that might correlate with those payment models.
+When considering the impact of payment models, think about which models are most attractive to your brand, and also take into account other factors, such as specialty or geography, that might correlate with those models.

 2. Clarify what physician role(s) you’re appealing to.